Clicky

-Romi explains the habits of the crab-eating raccoon:
+Romi explains the habits of the crab-eating raccoon, a raccoon from Central and South America:

 Poster idea!

-Create a poster to compare the crab-eating raccoon (Procyon cancrivorus) with its North American cousin, the common raccoon (Procyon lotor) … something like this:
+Create a poster to compare the crab-eating raccoon (Procyon cancrivorus) with its North American cousin, the common raccoon (Procyon lotor).

 Use the Candid Animal Cam video to help you answer questions about the crab-eating raccoon.
-Research the common raccoon in your school library, local library, or on the Internet with parental or teacher supervision.
+Research the common raccoon in your school library, local library, or online.

 Ideas for your poster: